 1. What are conditionals in English?

-Conditionals or if clauses are used to express that if something happens or happened, something else might happen or might have happened as a result.
+Conditionals or if clauses are complex sentence structures used to express that if something happens or happened, something else might happen or might have happened as a result.
 Conditional sentences are formed by two clauses: an if clause and a main clause, where the if clause states the condition and the main clause expresses the possible result or outcome.
 There are five types of conditionals in English:

 1. Zero conditional, also known as type 0 conditional or present real conditional